A New National Anthem

 14/01/2026

-To that end, the films feature personalities never seen in previous national anthem films, like a female firefighter as well as a blind dragon boater.
-It also includes new iconic landmarks such as Gardens by the Bay, Jewel Changi Airport and Sentosa Sensoryscape.
+The films featured personalities never seen in previous national anthem films, like a female firefighter as well as a blind dragon boater, embracing the new younger and much more diverse Singaporean population.
+They also include new iconic landmarks such as Gardens by the Bay, Jewel Changi Airport and Sentosa Sensoryscape - landmarks Singaporeans are proud of.
+Footage was built from scratch allowing the scenarios and stories portrayed to be current, inclusive and authentic; a nod to the changing times of Singapore and Singaporeans today.

 Share this story